Events

 Previous

-Speaker: Andreas Carlson, University of Oslo
+Speaker: Marina Dütsch, University of Vienna

 Join us for an evening with short talks from young researchers.
 Grab some snacks and learn about exciting research in sustainable energy and the energy transition.
 This event is open to everyone - bring friends and family for an evening of interesting talks from inspiring scientists.